JeremyACase/ubiquia/README.md

 - [KIND](https://kind.sigs.k8s.io/docs/user/quick-start/#installing-with-go-install) has been installed
 - [Kubectl](https://kubernetes.io/docs/tasks/tools/) has been installed
 - [Docker](https://docs.docker.com/engine/install/) has been installed (required by KIND)
-  - On Linux systems, add one's username to the `docker` group: `sudo usermod -aG docker <username>`

 ### Quickstart: Scripts
-Some convenience scripts are provided to users in this repo to get users up and running.

-***The scripts must be executed in the root Ubiquia directory.***
+Some convenience scripts are provided to users in this repo to get users up and running. ***The scripts must be executed in the root Ubiquia directory.***

 ### Quickstart: Scripts - One-Time Setup
 These scripts should only ever need to be run once.